-Bowers Real Estate & Appraisal Services upholds the utmost professional ethics
+Bowers Real Estate & Appraisal Services maintains the highest professional ethics

-By and large, appraising a long term career.
+Appraising is a profession, and appraisers are professionals.
 The rigors of becoming a licensed appraiser have increased more than ever in the past.
-That's why it goes without question in this day and age that real estate appraisal can unquestionably be dubbed a profession as opposed to a trade.
-As with any profession we are bound by ethical considerations.
+So it goes without question these days that real estate appraisal can definitely be considered a profession as opposed to a trade.
+In our field, as with any profession, we are bound by an ethical code.

-As appraisers our chief responsibility is to their client.
-Normally, for a standard residential appraisal, the lender places the order to the appraiser, becoming the appraiser's client.
-Appraisers are required to only disclosing information to their clients, and as a homeowner, if you want to obtain a copy of the appraisal document, you should get it from your lender.
-Other responsibilities also include, numerical accuracy depending on the assignment parameters, attaining and sustaining a respectable level of competency and education, and of course, the appraiser must behave in a professional manner.
-Here at Bowers Real Estate & Appraisal Services, we take these ethical responsibilities very seriously.
+For an appraiser the primary responsibility is to their client.
+Typically, in residential practice, the lender places the order to the appraiser, becoming the appraiser's client.
+Appraisers are required to only disclosing information to their clients, and as a homeowner, if you desire to obtain a copy of the appraisal document, you generally have to obtain it through your lender.
+Other obligations also include, accurate sums appropriate to the scope of the report, reaching and sustaining a particular level of competency and education, and the appraiser must conduct him or herself as a professional.
+Maintaining high ethics and client confidentiality is just normal course of business for us at Bowers Real Estate & Appraisal Services.

-Bowers Real Estate & Appraisal Services has worked hard for its reputation for providing appraisals with the highest of ethics.
-Contact us today to learn more.
+Bowers Real Estate & Appraisal Services has an established track record for providing appraisals with the highest of ethics.
+To learn more Contact us

-Appraisers will sometimes be obligated to consider the interests of third parties, such as homeowners, sellers and buyers, or others.
-Normally the third parties are explicitly defined in the appraisal report.
-An appraiser's fiduciary responsibility is restricted to those parties who the appraiser knows, based on the scope of work or other things in the framework of the assignment.
+In some cases appraisers will have fiduciary responsibilities to third parties, including homeowners, both sellers and buyers, or others.
+Normally the third parties are specifically defined in the appraisal report.
+An appraiser's fiduciary duty is only to those parties who the appraiser is aware of, based on the scope of work or other things in the framework of the job.

-When creating reports, we follow the highest ethical standards possible.
-We never do assignments on contingency fees.
-That is, we can't agree to do an appraisal report and collect payment on the contingency of the loan closing.
-Another practice that's restricted is doing assignments on percentage fees.
-That is perhaps the appraisal professions most important rule, because it would tend to make appraisers up the value of homes or properties to increase their fee.
-We set ourselves to a higher standard.
-Other improper practices may be established by state law or professional organizations that the appraiser belongs.
+We only perform to the highest ethical standards possible.
+We have a responsibility not to do assignments on contingency fees.
+That is, we can't agree to do an appraisal report and get paid only if the loan closes.
+We don't do assignments on percentage fees.
+That is perhaps the appraisal industries most important rule, because it would tend to make appraisers increase the value of homes or properties to increase their fee.
+We don't do that.
+Other unethical practices may be defined by state law or professional societies that the appraiser belongs.

-The Uniform Standards of Professional Appraisal Practice (USPAP) also defines unethical behavior as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," as well as other situations.
-We follow these rules to the letter which means you can rest easy knowing we are doing everything we can to provide an unbiased determination of the home or property value.
+The Uniform Standards of Professional Appraisal Practice (USPAP) also defines a violation in ethics as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," as well as other situations.
+We diligently follow these rules to the letter which means you can be at ease knowing we are doing everything we can to provide an unbiased determination of the home or property value.